revature-13Aug18-java/code-samples-for-Cindy-Peng/P3-rideshare-user-service/README.md

 token is needed and can be given by the associate's trainer.
 The associate can register as either a driver or as a carpool rider, and they can search for a profile that matches their needs (similar day start times, batch end day, Revature location, etc.).
 My part in the project was to improve upon the User-Service microservice.
+This microservice's role was to represent and perform operations for user accounts.

 - Microservices, Spring, DevOps, Agile, Java, Maven, Amazon Web Services, Git, SonarCloud.